Mao Zedong's cult of personality: Influence of Lin Biao

-Cultural revolution
+Cultural Revolution

 Mao's cult was significantly elevated during the Cultural Revolution, despite the major failures of his Great Leap Forward campaign only years prior.
 The established Cultural Revolution Committee preferred not to take harsh measures against critics of the regime at first.
 And so Mao decided to turn to the grassroots of the revolution and "true socialism" where he reaffirmed the foundation of his cause - "in addition to left-wing radicals - Chen Boda, Jiang Qing and Lin Biao, Mao Zedong's ally in this enterprise was to be primarily Chinese youth".

-Mao once again proved his “fighting efficiency” after swimming across the Yangtze River in July 1966, in an annual swim that commemorates his first historic swim across in 1956.
+Mao once again proved his "fighting efficiency" after swimming across the Yangtze River in July 1966, in an annual swim that commemorates his first historic swim across in 1956.
 Following this upon his return to Beijing he made a powerful attack on the liberal wing of the party, mainly on President Liu Shaoqi.
 A little later, the CCP Central Committee approved Mao's Sixteen Points on the Cultural Revolution, an early expression of the political views and objectives of the cultural revolution.
 It began with attacks on the leadership of Beijing University lecturer Nie Yuanzi.
 Following this, students of secondary schools, in an effort to confront conservative and often corrupt teachers and professors.
-This political initiative was strategically cultivated by Mao, who skillfully fanned the “leftists” in organizing themselves in “hongweibin” detachments - “Red Guards”.
+This political initiative was strategically cultivated by Mao, who skillfully fanned the "leftists" in organizing themselves in "Red Guards".
 The left-controlled press subsequently launched a campaign against the liberal intelligentsia.
 Unable to withstand persecution, some of its representatives as well as party leaders committed suicide.

-On 5 August, Mao Zedong published his own dazibao (big-character poster), a short but pivotal document titled “Bombard the Headquarters”, which called out leading figures who were leading the bourgeoisie whom were trying to suppress the rapid movement of the great proletarian cultural revolution.
+On 5 August, Mao Zedong published his own dazibao (big-character poster), a short but pivotal document titled Bombard the Headquarters, which called out leading figures who were purportedly trying to suppress the Cultural Revolution.

 With the logistical support of the People's Army provided by Lin Biao, the Red Guard movement became a nationwide phenomenon.
 This movement persecuted leading workers and professors throughout the country, subjected them to all kinds of humiliation, and often beat them.
 Following this, at a million-strong rally in August 1966, Mao expressed full support and approval for the actions of the Red Guards, giving them further validation and permission to continue their actions.
 Soon after, more and more brutal atrocities by the Red Guard took place.
 For example, among other representatives of the intelligentsia, famous Chinese writer Lao She was brutally tortured and committed suicide.

-Throughout all areas of life, classes and regions of the country, the presence of the Red Guard was felt.
-Not only famous personalities, but also ordinary citizens were robbed, beaten, tortured and their belongings destroyed, often for the most insignificant of actions.
-The Red Guard destroyed countless works of art, burned millions of books, thousands of monasteries, temples, and libraries.
-Soon, in addition to the Red Guard, detachments of revolution working youth - Zhaofans (rebels) formed.
-Both movements divided into warring factions, sometimes waging a bloody struggle between themselves.